hasanmoudud/geocompr/main.md

 - Stereoscopic mapping (e.g., LiDAR and structure from motion).
 - The built-in geodatabase management system often integrated in Desktop GIS (ArcMap, GRASS GIS) and all related advantages such as object-oriented relational data modeling, topology, fast (spatial) querying, among others.

-This general overview already points out the differences between R's CLI and desktop GIS.
-However, there is more: dedicated GIS software provides hundreds of geoalgorithms that are simply missing in R.
-The good news is that 'GIS bridges' enable the access to these with the comfort of the R command line.
+Another advantage of GIS software is that they provide access to hundreds of 'geoalgorithms' (computational recipes to solve geographic problems --- see Chapter \@ref(algorithms)), many of which are unavailable from the R command line.
+The good news is that such geoalgorithms can be accessed from the R command via 'GIS bridges', hence the title of (and motivation for) this chapter.^[
 An early use of the term 'bridge' referred the coupling of R with GRASS [@neteler_open_2008].
-Roger Bivand elaborated on this in his talk "Bridges between GIS and R", delivered at the 2016 GEOSTAT summer school (see http://spatial.nhh.no/misc/).
+Roger Bivand elaborated on this in his talk "Bridges between GIS and R", delivered at the 2016 GEOSTAT summer school (see slides at http://spatial.nhh.no/misc/).
 <!-- The resulting slides can be found on Roger's personal website at [http://spatial.nhh.no/misc](http://spatial.nhh.no/misc/?C=M;O=D) in the file -->
 <!-- `geostat_talk16.zip`. -->
+]

 The R language was originally designed as an interface to and extension of other languages, especially C and FORTRAN, to enable access to statistical algorithms in a user-friendly and intuitive read-evaluate-print loop (REPL) [@chambers_extending_2016].
 R was not originally intended to be a GIS.